mojtabaOstovari/AdvancedProgramming-spring2021/README.md

   To see Project overview, you can click on this [link](https://docs.google.com/document/d/1Mq2SIUA4pe6WKRIpMJDTTtlzSeix7PYG85UjO3VaLNc/edit?usp=sharing).

 * ### Phase 1 ###
   The first phase of the project can be found at this [link](https://docs.google.com/document/d/1UWhMRLWNZYz2q8zjFOO2SjckoXNJieMiTXa-hg-5S0A/edit?usp=sharing).
+Video link of the briefing session in [here](https://mega.nz/file/V9UkCThY#bbB3dndrXfqkIUPzJV9jEggqZN1Tt_w3n8RqB9mLSgw)

 # Grading